everactive/network-manager/docs/installation.md

 # Install NetworkManager

 The NetworkManager snap is currently available from the Ubuntu Store.
-It can be installed on any system that support snaps but is only recommended on [Ubuntu Core](https://www.ubuntu.com/core) at the moment.
+It can be installed on any system that supports snaps but is only recommended on [Ubuntu Core](https://www.ubuntu.com/core) at the moment.

 You can install the snap with the following command: